-- 2.16 Re-use of existing buildings: Within the National Park the National Park Authority is particularly keen that those buildings that make a positive contribution to the character of the area through their intrinsic architectural merit or their setting in the landscape are re-used where they are present.
-If you are uncertain if buildings on your site meet this description, seek the advice of the National Park Authority.
-An appropriate species survey may be required.
+- 2.16 Re-use of existing buildings: Within the National Park the National Park Authority is particularly keen that those buildings that make a positive contribution to the character of the area through their intrinsic architectural merit or their setting in the landscape are re-used where they are present.7 If you are uncertain if buildings on your site meet this description, seek the advice of the National Park Authority.
 Opportunities to re-use buildings which are available on the proposal site should have been investigated and shown to be impracticable for re-use before new buildings are proposed. - 2.17 Where existing buildings are of particular value, their re-use as part of a One Planet Development can be acceptable even if in re-use they cannot achieve the same environmental performance in terms of construction and use as new buildings.
 The National Park Authority will therefore expect preference to be given to the re-use of existing buildings that make a positive contribution to the character of the area before new structures are considered, although in some cases existing buildings are unattractive and should be removed.
-The removal of such structures may be made
+The removal of such structures may be made a condition of any permission.
+The Practice Guidance (Paragraphs 3.4 Base-line Description & Paragraphs 3.100 - 3.101 Existing Buildings) should be followed.

-&lt;sup>11 See paragraphs 4.47 & 4.48 & 4.50 of the Pembrokeshire Coast National Park Local Development Plan.
+7 See paragraphs 4.47 & 4.48 of the Pembrokeshire Coast National Park Local Development Plan.

-- a condition of any permission.
-The Practice Guidance (Paragraphs 3.4 Base-line Description & Paragraphs 3.100 3.101 Existing Buildings) should be followed. - 2.18 The re-use of existing buildings will need to be picked up in the Baseline Description, Design / Strategy section of the management plan and then amplified in the element of the management plan on Zero Carbon Buildings.
+2.18 The re-use of existing buildings will need to be picked up in the Baseline Description, Design / Strategy section of the management plan and then amplified in the element of the management plan on Zero Carbon Buildings.